EireneMG/Book-Review-Website/README.md

 1. Clone the repository
 2. Open `index.html` in your browser
-3. Start exploring the world of books
+3. You can also visit the live demo [thelastpage](https://thelastpage.netlify.app/)
-4. Visit our netlify website!
+4. Start exploring the world of books

 ## 👥 Team Members